Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 * Fixed an issue where Cakey Bot would try to check if a DM message was a "Song Request" channel
 * Fixed an issue where Cakey could failed to get a valid music track but still try to play it
 * Fixed incorrect titles on some error messages
-* Fixed an issue where Cakey Bot would fail to add a guild to the database if the guild name contained special unicode
+* Fixed an issue where Cakey Bot would fail to add a server to the database if the server name contained special unicode
-* Fixed an issue where Cakey Bot wasn't properly syncing guilds in the database
+* Fixed an issue where Cakey Bot wasn't properly syncing servers in the database

 #### Changed